leahkemp/testing_seattleflu_assembly/README.md

 Good signs:

+- In a workflow language, good for portability, reproducibility, scalability
 - Has a [separate config file for the pipeline](https://github.com/seattleflu/assembly/blob/master/config/config.json) (and a few already configured config files for ["all refs"](https://github.com/seattleflu/assembly/blob/master/config/config-all-refs.json) and ["flu only"](https://github.com/seattleflu/assembly/blob/master/config/config-flu-only.json))
 - [Has a configuration file for running on a HPC](https://github.com/seattleflu/assembly/blob/master/config/cluster.json) - so should be able to be run on ESR's production network
 - It uses [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) for trimming and [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) for alignment which are pretty standard choices in tools